No Products in the Cart

 For the 1, 3 and 9kg ABC powder fire extinguishers, the pressure will continue to drop once it is used, it won't be able to be used after few hours, however the CO² fire extinguishers, it can be reused multiple times until the CO² in the canister has depleted.

-Yes, all the fire extinguishers comes together with mounting bracket, we advice our customers to mount the fire extinguishers using dedicated wall brackets or inside wall cabinets with the carrying handle placed 3-1/2 to 5 feet above the ground.
+Yes, all the fire extinguishers come together with a mounting bracket, we advise our customers to mount the fire extinguishers using dedicated wall brackets or inside wall cabinets with the carrying handle placed 3-1/2 to 5 feet above the ground.
 Larger fire extinguishers need to be mounted at lower heights with the carrying handle about 3 feet above the ground.